 DO: Be Mindful of Sales

 Not all stores will have sales that are worth going bananas over.
 Just because it’s Black Friday doesn’t mean you should forgo logic.
-One way to help prevent buyer’s remorse the next day is to make a list of everything you want or need to buy that day and stick to it as best you can.
-Take some time researching your favorite stores’ websites to learn about the sales ahead of time.
+One way to help prevent buyer’s remorse the next day is to make a list of everything you want or need to buy while Black Friday shopping, as well as a budget, and stick to it as best you can.
+Take some time browsing your favorite stores’ websites to get a sense of the products and sales ahead of time.

 This will help you refine your list, and you can have a better idea of how much you will be spending.
 It might turn out that if you buy everything on the list, it will cost a lot of money!
 It’s better to figure that out now rather than Saturday morning when you check your online banking account.
 Or, if you are just shopping for the fun of it, give yourself a max budget and do not go over it.